Rogdham/pyzstd/index.rst

     .. py:staticmethod:: is_seekable_format_file(filename)

-        This static method checks if a file is a valid "Zstandard Seekable Format" file or 0-size file.
+        This static method checks if a file is "Zstandard Seekable Format" file or 0-size file.

         It parses the seek table at the end of the file, returns ``True`` if no format error.